How to Use and Customize the TinyMCE Editor in WordPress

 wp_editor( get_option('buyer_bio'), 'buyer_bio', $settings );

-This is equivalent to writing the following code, which would result in a simple textarea:
+This is equivalent to writing the following code, which generates a simple textarea:

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail